ClaireBarnes197/Deepometry_MATLAB_GUI/README.md

 **2. Model training**

-This step allows the user to train MAT:AB's version of ResNet50 according to your specification classification task.
+This step allows the user to train MATLAB's version of ResNet50 according to their specification classification task.

 Essential user inputs:

-Input location: choose the folder that contains parsed numpy arrays (from step 1).
+_Input location:_ choose the folder that contains parsed matlab arrays (from step 1).

-Output location: location to store the trained model.
+_Output location:_ location to store the trained model.

-Target classification: choose the target categories to train the classifier, e.g. choose "Samples" to instruct the model to learn to categorize Sample A, Sample B, Sample C; choose "Classes" to train the model to distinguish "Class Control_cells", "Class Treated_cells" etc...
+_Target classification:_ choose the target categories to train the classifier, e.g. choose "Samples" to instruct the model to learn to categorize Sample A, Sample B, Sample C; choose "Classes" to train the model to distinguish "Class Control_cells", "Class Treated_cells" etc...

-Learning iteration: the number of epochs for a deep learning training session.
+_Learning iteration:_ the number of epochs for a deep learning training session.
 By default it is set to 512, which might take several days (depends on the size of the training materials and available hardware, especially GPUs).

 More (hyper)parameters for model training can be set at model.fit.